-Housing adaptations
+Housing Adaptations

 Adapting housing in both the public and private sectors will be an ever increasing priority and a challenge to resource.
 With the growing demand for adaptations, there is an increasing cost and complexity of adapting existing housing.
-We are increasingly faced with substantial costs for redesigning existing houses, often requiring extensions to deliver the extra space needed, and consideration needs to be given to the policy of adaptation set against relocation.
+We are increasingly faced with substantial costs for redesigning existing houses, often requiring extensions for extra space needed, and consideration needs to be given to adaptation versus relocation.